Translated by Hilary Keyes

 Uji is an ideal day trip from Kyoto and even other areas in Kansai, like Osaka, Kobe, and Nara.
 With its many World Heritage-designated sites and historic facilities, gardens, and world-famous tea, this is a must-visit destination in western Japan.

-Use this article as a guide when planning a trip to Uji.
+We hope this article is useful when planning your trip to Uji.